janeuine/janeuine/README.md

 ## Approach

-I value clarity, correctness, and long-term maintainability over shortcuts.
+I value **clarity, correctness, and long-term maintainability** over shortcuts.
-My goal is to deliver solutions that work, scale, and remain understandable.
+My goal is to deliver solutions that **work, scale, and remain understandable**.

 ---